microsoft/code-with-engineering-playbook/docs/engineering-feedback/feedback-faq.md

 ## How/when are feedback aggregated?

-Members of the ISE Feedback team will make a best effort to triage and review new ISE Feedback items within two weeks of the original submission date.
+Members of the CSE Feedback team will make a best effort to triage and review new CSE Feedback items within two weeks of the original submission date.

 If there is similarity across multiple feedback items, a member of the ISE Feedback team may decide to create a new feedback item which is an aggregate of similar items.
 This is done to aid in the creation of a unified feedback item to present to the appropriate Microsoft engineering team.